-18. The nature and scope of intermediation within individual jurisdictions is influenced by a range of factors including local tradition, culture, legal regime, language differences and the degree of development of the insurance market.
-While some jurisdictions share common features, others operate with significant differences meaning there is a great diversity of intermediation markets among IAIS Members.
-This heterogeneity is apparent in two main aspects: the diversity of the structure of intermediation markets and the diversity of intermediation.

-19. The number of insurance intermediaries operating within different markets varies significantly from one jurisdiction to another.
+- 18. The nature and scope of intermediation within individual jurisdictions is influenced by a range of factors including local tradition, culture, legal regime, language differences and the degree of insurance market development.8 While some jurisdictions share common features, others operate with significant differences.
+There is a great diversity of intermediation markets among IAIS Members.
+This heterogeneity is apparent in two main aspects: the diversity of the structure of intermediation markets and the diversity of intermediaries. - 19.
+The number of insurance intermediaries operating within different markets varies significantly from one jurisdiction to another.
 This may be influenced by the composition of the insurance market itself; in some cases, insurers may favour particular distribution models for particular products.
-Similarly, customers will tend to favour using intermediaries when wanting to buy a particular type of insurance product, whereas in other cases they are more likely to purchase cover directly from an insurer.
-These preferences may vary across insurance product lines - for example, in some cases customers are more likely to opt for direct models in respect of general insurance than for life or investment products.
+Similarly, depending on the product, some customers may favour using intermediaries or going directly to an insurer.
+These preferences may vary across insurance product lines for example, in some cases customers are more likely to opt for direct models in respect of general insurance than for life or investment products.
 The needs and preferences of customers vary from one market to another.
-In setting its distribution strategy, the insurer takes these factors into account in determining the appropriate distribution channels.
+In setting its distribution strategy, the insurer takes these factors into account in determining the appropriate distribution channels. - 20.
+Furthermore, individual markets can be heterogeneous because of the diversity of types of intermediaries operating within that market.9 Some intermediaries are large enterprises in terms of business volume and staff numbers; others are of a less substantial size, sometimes being sole traders or small businesses.
+As previously mentioned, an intermediary may be a legal or natural person, although in some jurisdictions the applicable framework dictates permissible status.10 The mix of these intermediary types in the market differs from jurisdiction to jurisdiction.

-&lt;sup>7 https://acpr.banque-france.fr/fileadmin/user\upload/acp/Fichiers\EN/Recommandations\et\fichiers\DCPC/Recommendation-2014-R-01-of-the-ACPR.pdf
+7 https://acpr.banque-france.fr/fileadmin/user_upload/acp/Fichiers_EN/Recommandations_et_fichiers_DCPC/Recommendation-2014-R-01-of-the-ACPR.pdf